About Our Program

 Welcome!

 Welcome!
 If you’re new here, my name is Hayley Kinley, and I’m the Administrative Assistant for Communications & Marketing at Purdue Extension-Lake County.
-Each edition features upcoming events, a cover crop of the month, and more.
+Each edition features upcoming events, a plant of the month, and more.
 Stay connected and explore ways to get involved with our programs—there’s always something exciting happening!

 Stories Inside This Issue: